How Professional-Grade Motion Capture Elevates VTubers

 • Dedicated hardware and software focus purely on capture, rather than competing with your streaming, audio, and overlays.

-Real-Time Control of Characters and Worlds
+Real-Time Control of VTuber Characters and Environments

 Once your tracking is robust, you can start using it to drive more than just your avatar’s skeleton.
 With a mocap ecosystem feeding into a platform like Warudo, your performance can become a controller for your virtual studio: